 Academic rigor is highly prioritized at Prisma.
 Learning just happens differently here, for the better!
 Instead of checking boxes to meet externally derived educational standards, we encourage learners to follow their curiosity to excavate their interests and passions.
 This fuels learning that’s fun and engaging while facilitating whole-person development.
 Learning this way, along with the skillful support of our Learning coaches, enables the achievement of academic mastery while allowing the love of learning to flourish.
 Much of the recent wave of innovation in education focused on acceptance to highly ranked colleges and high test scores as the gold standards of success.
 We believe that mastery of ‘core’ content and exceptional educational outcomes can be achieved without test anxiety, without dry lectures delivered to students, and without adults directing a child’s every move.
 We also know that now more than ever, top colleges are looking for well-rounded students with a rich portfolio of projects, a resume of real-world experiences, and the ability to express themselves with originality and confidence.
 Learners who partner with Prisma will be far ahead of their traditionally-educated peers in this respect.

-Prisma operates on a year-round schedule, with several breaks ranging in length from two to four weeks.
-Learners spend September through June working on Knowledge, Life Skills, Worldview, and Mastery badges during three twelve-week learning cycles.
-Each cycle ends with an expo day, where families come together to celebrate students’ hard work on their self-directed projects.
-In July and August, learners pursue an Experience badge by completing a summer opportunity of their choice.
-The summer cycle schedule is highly flexible, to accommodate family travel and other summer fun.
+Prisma operates on a year-round schedule, with a lighter summer session and other breaks ranging in length from one to four weeks.
+Learners spend September through June working on self-paced academics and live, facilitated Life Skills and Worldview badges during three twelve-week learning sessions.
+Each session ends with an Expo Day, where families come together to celebrate students’ hard work on their self-directed projects.
+In July and August, learners can pursue an Experience badge by completing a summer opportunity of their choice.
+The summer session schedule is highly flexible to accommodate family travel and other summer fun.

 Learners who choose Prisma generally expect to spend 5-6 hours per day learning.
 Each day starts with a 10 am Stand up meeting with other members of their cohort and their Learning coach.
 Learners then participate in working toward either their Life skills or Worldview badge, during which they debate, discuss, and work in small teams to solve problems and create solutions to real-world problems.
-Learners are then free to structure their time in the way that works best for them, be it working on Knowledge badges, practicing for their Mastery badge, joining one of our clubs or social groups, or working with other Prisma learners on a group project.
-Check out our sample week in the life of a learner.
+Learners are then free to structure their time in the way that works best for them, be it working independently on self-paced academic apps, practicing for their Mastery badge, joining one of our clubs or social groups, or working with other Prisma learners on a group project.

 Prisma cohorts generally engage in morning live group learning with afternoons reserved for independent work (offering greater flexibility later in the day).
 Because our goal is for your child to have a rich educational experience, including contributing to a collaborative group environment, we ask learners to consistently participate in synchronous group time.
 That being said, we're willing to consider your family's flexibility needs, and missing a day here and there is totally fine!

 We believe that learners are more than a test score and that depth of knowledge cannot be assessed via traditional assessments.
-Learners are given rich written and verbal feedback on their contributions to their cohort in Worldview and Life skills badges, on their improvement in their Mastery badge, and on their self-selected projects in Knowledge badges.
+Learners are given rich written and verbal feedback on their contributions to their cohort in Worldview and Life skills badges, on their improvement in their Mastery badge, and on their self-paced, app-based academic learning progress.

 That said, we perform a small amount of pre-testing in Reading and Math to understand where each learner is coming from in terms of academic skills.
 We also administer regular survey-style assessments (not like traditional school tests) to measure learner well-being, skill acquisition, and achievement.

-No, kids who learn with Prisma earn badges that represent their mastery of content.
+No, kids who learn with Prisma earn badges and move through mastery-based apps that gauge their understanding of content.
 They also receive frequent written and verbal feedback from their Learning coach and peers.

-Prisma’s badges can be translated to create a mastery-based transcript that would be recognized by any traditional school.
+Prisma’s badges and learners' 3rd party app progress can be translated to create a mastery-based transcript that would be recognized by any traditional school.
 We help each learner maintain a cumulative portfolio containing their Prisma documentation, writing, projects, and coach feedback that families can include when applying for admission to selective schools and programs.

 In order to participate in Prisma, learners need a strong internet connection and consistent access to a computer with a camera and a microphone - which can be built-in, like on a laptop.
 We also strongly recommend that learners have access to a quiet and private learning space that’s free from distraction.